javalc6/Expression-Parser/README.md

 # Expression Parser
-The class ExpressionParserPlus implements expression parser.
+The class ExpressionParser implements expression parser.
 It supports parsing of expressions with numbers and booleans values.

 Numeric expressions may contain brackets ( ), operators *,-,/,+,"and" and "or" and numbers with optional decimal point and values "true" and "false".
 In addition it is possible to use constants "PI" and "E", functions sin(), cos(), tan(), log(), exp(), sqrt().